KennyTech/csci3055u-project-template/README.md

 ## About the standard library

 ### Functions
-> scala.collection
+scala.collection
-> - scala.collection.immutable - Scala has functional tendencies, which includes doing immutable objects and variables (may sometimes include Vector, List, HashMap)
+- scala.collection.immutable - Scala has functional tendencies, which includes doing immutable objects and variables (may sometimes include Vector, List, HashMap)
-> - scala.collection.mutable - Mutable objects and variables (can include ArrayBuffer, StringBuilder, HashMap)
-> scala.concurrent - This library includes primitives for concurrent programming (that is, multiple computations during an overlapping time period)
-> scala.io - One of the difficulties of most functional programming languages is implementing Input/Output operations, however Scala has a library for this
-> scala.math - Math functions
-> scala.sys - Functions for operating system and processes
-> scala.util.matching - Regular expressions (regex), and in Scala this can even be used to match arbitrary data types
+- scala.collection.mutable - Mutable objects and variables (can include ArrayBuffer, StringBuilder, HashMap) scala.concurrent - This library includes primitives for concurrent programming (that is, multiple computations during an overlapping time period) scala.io - One of the difficulties of most functional programming languages is implementing Input/Output operations, however Scala has a library for this scala.math - Math functions scala.sys - Functions for operating system and processes scala.util.matching - Regular expressions (regex), and in Scala this can even be used to match arbitrary data types

-Scala matching function example:
+#### Standard library scala matching function example:
 ```scala
 var something = "It's a";